everyday-as/gmodstore-issues-old/README.md

-## ScriptFodder Issue Tracker
+## GModStore Issue Tracker

 This is the public issue tracker for reporting bugs, issues and suggestions related to the **website**.
-If you need to report on anything that's not about the website, please [use the forums](https://scriptfodder.com/community).
+If you need to report on anything that's not about the website, please [use the forums](https://gmodstore.com/community).

-###Reporting Bugs
+### Reporting Bugs

 Please follow these guidelines when reporting a bug: